fatedier/frp/README.md

 ### About V2

-The overall situation is currently unfavorable, and there is significant pressure in both personal and professional aspects.

 The complexity and difficulty of the v2 version are much higher than anticipated.
 I can only work on its development during fragmented time periods, and the constant interruptions disrupt productivity significantly.
 Given this situation, we will continue to optimize and iterate on the current version until we have more free time to proceed with the major version overhaul.

 The concept behind v2 is based on my years of experience and reflection in the cloud-native domain, particularly in K8s and ServiceMesh.
 Its core is a modernized four-layer and seven-layer proxy, similar to envoy.
 This proxy itself is highly scalable, not only capable of implementing the functionality of intranet penetration but also applicable to various other domains.
 Building upon this highly scalable core, we aim to implement all the capabilities of frp v1 while also addressing the functionalities that were previously unachievable or difficult to implement in an elegant manner.
 Furthermore, we will maintain efficient development and iteration capabilities.